ViciousSquid/Dosidicus/README.md

 # Dosidicus electronicae
 A virtual squid in the style of a Tamagotchi digital pet

-Implementation of a (nearly) full Tamagotchi logic - look after the pet's needs or it will get sick and die :-(
+Implementation of a (nearly) full Tamagotchi logic - look after the pets needs or it will get sick and die :-(

 [ A research project ]